gotmachine/StuckOnLoadingPartUpgradesFix/README.md

 This is a fix for the KSP 1.12.2 bug that cause the game to be stuck on `Loading Part Upgrades` on a modded install.

 This bug happens when you have a duplicated `*.dll` file in you `GameData` folder/subfolders.
-In KSP 1.12, the code that is supposed to be handling that (perfectly normal, mod authors aren't doing anything wrong) situation is crashing, causing the whole loading process to stop.
+In KSP 1.12, the code that is supposed to be handling that (perfectly normal, mod authors aren't doing anything wrong) situation is either :
+- Crashing with an ArgumentOutOfRangeException, causing the whole loading process to stop.
+- Silently removing random assemblies from the list of assemblies to be loaded, causing random issues.

 If that is happening to you, you will see the following error near the beginning of your `KSP.log` file :
 ```